rtryanzhu/Hotel_Booking_Cancellation_Prediction/README.md

-# hotelBookingCancellationPrediction
+# Hotel Booking Cancellation Prediction
-This is a project for the final of STA 208.
+This is the final project of STA 208.

 # Authors
 Wang, H., Wu, W. and Zhu, R.